pqabelian/abelian-community-website/docs/guide/wallet/desktop-wallet-pro.md

   - Click on the "**Select Account**" drop-down memu in the top right corner.
   - Select the newly created account (e.g., "PQabelPro") from the dropdown menu.

-6. **Click on the start button① to initiate the wallet synchronization service to download your ABEL wallet data.** Click the log button② to view the wallet synchronization logs.
+6. Click on the **Start service**① button to initiate the wallet synchronization service to download your ABEL wallet data.
+Click the log button② to view the wallet synchronization logs.
 The progress bar③ will display the synchronization height and percentage progress in real time.
 ![Start the wallet synchronization service](/desktop-wallet/pro/start-abewallet-sync-service.png)

 (This brand new Desktop Wallet Pro (MLP) v1.0.0 takes only 45 minutes or less (depending on your network speed and bandwidth) to complete the one-time synchronization and less than 100MB of storage.)